 Automated recruiting solutions

-The time cost that determines the value of a recruiter’s fee–in Celential’s case, the time it takes to identify quality candidates–can be reduced significantly by automating repetitive tasks, permitting the human oversight into an AI solution like ours to function much more efficiently.
+The time cost that determines the value of a recruiter’s fee–in Celential’s case, the time it takes to identify quality candidates–can be reduced significantly by automating repetitive tasks, permitting human oversight into an AI solution like ours to function much more efficiently.

 We argue that when it comes to AI recruiting versus staffing agencies, AI recruiting is typically about 20% cheaper and faster.

 Upwork.
-It’s a freelance platform that allows candidates new and experienced alike to compete for jobs, so expect to have to sift a little bit to hire developers up to the technical bar a startup demands.
+It’s a freelance platform that allows candidates new and experienced alike to compete for software development jobs, so expect to have to sift a little bit to hire developers up to the technical bar a startup demands.

 Toptal.
 Only more seasoned freelance developers will show up on Toptal.
 It’s definitely a faster way to search for candidates with the right skills than Upwork, but you can expect that search to return more expensive hourly rates too.